medavox/kotban/README.md

 [recognised plaintext file extensions](src/main/kotlin/com/github/medavox/kotban/FileExtensions.kt) are `txt`, `md`, `markdown`, `cfg`, `ini`, `config`, `textile`, `rst`, `asc`.

+Other files are ignored, which allows you smoe flexibility in storing supporting files with the tasks.

+Files in the same directory as the column directories are also ignored; you can provide a board README here (for your own documentation purposes) if you want.

 Creation, deletion, moving and renaming of cards and columns can be done in the app, but you must open text files in your own text editor to actually edit them (There is a context menu item for this).